CooperstoneLab/MS2extract/README.md

 > This package aids the creation and automatization of in-house
 > libraries

-> This package DO NOT support algorithms to annotate MS/MS data
+> This package DOES NOT support algorithms to annotate MS/MS data

 ## Installation